Find out what happens when you come to a service at Holy Cross and learn about the Eucharist, the heart of our worship and our main service.

 For the Eucharist a laminated card has the words that stay the same.
 There is a hymn book at each seat and you will be given a leaflet with the special words and music for each service.
 Don’t worry about when to stand, sit or kneel; feel free to follow your neighbours or just do what feels most comfortable.

 All the baptised are invited to receive Holy Communion, just follow your neighbours to the altar rails.
 You don’t have to come up for communion.
-At present we are receiving Holy Communion only in the form of bread which is given into the hands.
+We offer Holy Communion in the forms of bread and wine but you are welcome to receive the bread alone if you are worried about sharing the common cup.

 It is worth making the effort to come to church because we find our true identity when we worship God together.
 We use the liturgies of the Scottish Episcopal Church and have a variety of styles of liturgy to suit all ages and stages on the Christian journey.
 There is always something to raise your heart to God!